Spirituality And Mental Health

 By: Stan Popovich

 Prayer is a powerful tool in coping with mental health problems, such as depression or anxiety.
-Praying helps to provide you with a sense of hope and reminds you of what is important in your life.
-In fact, Christian mental health is often more effectively coped with, as prayer is easily accessible.
-Prayer can be done from anywhere, which can substantially help to provide you with support through difficult times and challenging events.
-Praying helps you to tap into the power of God and find comfort, guidance, and help through tough situations.
+Prayer helps provide a sense of hope and reminds you of what is important in your life.
+Prayer can be done from anywhere, which can help to provide you with support through difficult times and challenging events.
+Prayer helps you to tap into the power of God and find comfort, guidance, and help through tough situations.
 Christianity and mental illness aren’t uncommon, but there are certainly more coping mechanisms available for those who embrace their religion, which goes a long way toward improving mental health.

-Balance is an incredibly important component of life.
-There are many different aspects and factors that you are expected to maintain an effective balance between.
-You will need to balance your social interactions, family life, work, hobbies, and many other aspects.
+Balance is an important component of life.
+There are many different aspects and factors that need balance such as social interactions, family life, work, and hobbies.
 Religion helps to emphasize and encourage the best possible balance between every factor of your life, which ensures that you focus on the most important things.

 Religions, like Christianity, provide tools that give individuals guidance through difficult times.
 When an individual experiences fear, anxiety, depression, or another mental illness, they may benefit from consulting the Bible for guidance.
 God and mental health go hand-in-hand, providing an overwhelmingly positive correlation.
 Those who develop a deep, meaningful relationship with God tend to have fewer mental health concerns.
 In fact, Christian mental health has been shown to have lower depression rates, as well as a reduced likelihood of substance abuse.

-The SAMHSA has done a great deal of research regarding how religion and spirituality impact mental health.
-They have stated that spirituality and religion are incredibly valuable tools in promoting mental wellness.
+Spirituality and religion are valuable tools in promoting mental wellness.
 In fact, both religion and spirituality have been shown to improve physical health in many different situations, which is likely due to the positive mental impact that these lifestyles provide.

-Not only are religion and spirituality valuable in and of themselves, but they also emphasize the development of many valuable coping skills and mechanisms.
-In addition, religion often emphasizes values such as hope and forgiveness, which can substantially reduce feelings of depression and anxiety.
+Religion and spirituality emphasize the development of many valuable coping skills and mechanisms.
+In addition, religion emphasizes values such as hope and forgiveness, which can substantially reduce feelings of depression and anxiety.
 Studies have shown that individuals that identify as religious or spiritual are significantly less likely to report the development of psychiatric conditions.

 Religion Develops Essential Skills